mgurley/inav/README.md

 - Jruby 1.4.0 or higher.
 Java-implementation of the Ruby programming language.
 Available at: http://jruby.org/download

 Currently, the application is limited to running under Apache and PostgreSQL.
 This limitation will be be lifted in future releases.

-# Source Code

-All of the source code for the Inflection Navigator application is contained with its download installation folder.
-The official urls for the application's components can be found at the following locations:

-## Mandatory Components

-- The patient/provider registry Ruby on Rails application.
-Available at: [http://github.com/mgurley/inav](http://github.com/mgurley/inav)
-- The protocol and patient-calendar management java web application -- the Patient Study Calendar.
-Available at: [http://gforge.nci.nih.gov/frs/?group_id=31](http://gforge.nci.nih.gov/frs/?group_id=31)
-- The CAS proxy callback application.
-Available at: [(http://github.com/mgurley/cas_callback](http://github.com/mgurley/cas_callback)

-## Mandatory but Replaceable Components
-- The CAS Generic Handler: a generic authentication handler for CAS (Central Authentication Service).
-Available at: [http://esup-casgeneric.sourceforge.net/index.html](http://esup-casgeneric.sourceforge.net/index.html)

 # Installation Steps